4 Tips for Communicating with Your Child’s Teacher

 Start with an attitude of collaboration and cooperation

 To make it easier for your child teacher(s) to keep up with their IEP accommodations, it may be helpful to give them a single-page document that they can keep on hand for reference.
-Check out our printable IEP accommodations template here to make one for your child.
+If you're an Undivided member, check out our printable IEP accommodations template here to make one for your child.

 According to Lisa, you may want to “memorialize” in the IEP what kind of communication you are looking for and clarify what you want to learn from the communication with the teacher.
 For example, you could decide on a weekly report on struggles, what subjects were taught, what's going to be taught, social, etc., or request to meet once a month in person, over the phone, or on Zoom.
 Lisa suggests to follow up anything verbal with an email summarizing what you and the teacher discussed so that this communication is logged.